Tk-brainCodes/AI-Pantry-Tracker/README.md

 6. Open [http://localhost:3000](http://localhost:3000) in your web browser to view the app.

 💡 **Improvements**
-- **Enhanced Image Classification**: Improve the accuracy of AI image classification.
-- **User Accounts**: Implement user accounts for personalized pantry management.
 - **Detailed Statistics**: Provide detailed statistics and reports on pantry usage and item expiry.

-🐞 **Issues**
-- Currently, the application might not work optimally on all mobile devices.

 📸 **Video**
 -